Helmut & Babs Amos Scholarship by the DAAD-Stiftung

-The Helmut & Babs Amos Scholarship, funded by the DAAD Foundation, is awarded to South African students and researchers at excellent universities in South Africa to support research undertaken in Germany as part of a doctoral project or final master’s thesis in the engineering sciences or applied natural sciences related to the engineering sciences.
+The Helmut & Babs Amos Scholarship, funded by the DAAD-Stiftung (DAAD Foundation), is awarded to South African students and researchers at excellent universities in South Africa to support research undertaken in Germany as part of a doctoral project or final master’s thesis in the engineering sciences or applied natural sciences related to the engineering sciences.

 German students and researchers can similarly take up the scholarship for research undertaken as part of a doctoral project or final master’s thesis in the engineering sciences or applied natural sciences related to the engineering sciences at an excellent South African university.

-The DAAD Foundation pursues similar objectives to those of the DAAD e.V. with the difference that the funding available is donated by private individuals.
+The DAAD-Stiftung pursues similar objectives to those of its trustee, the DAAD e.V. with the difference that the funding available is donated by private individuals.
 The latter are people who have been very lucky in their lives (in some cases due to having held a scholarship themselves) and now wish to show their gratitude by supporting young students and academics from their private means.
-The DAAD Foundation and its trustee, the DAAD e.V., collaborate closely in administering this funding.
+The DAAD-Stiftung and its trustee, the DAAD, collaborate closely in administering this funding.

 Helmut Amos is a German engineer from the University of Stuttgart who has been living in South Africa for over 50 years.
 Together with his late wife Babs he started an engineering company, manufacturing machinery for the wine and agricultural industries.
-It is very important to him to support academic relations between South Africa and Germany by personally donating funds to support so-called scholarship sponsorships.
+It is very important to him to support academic relations between South Africa and Germany by personally donating funds to support so-called Stipendien-Patenschaft (scholarship sponsorships).

 Who can apply?

 Applicants in the engineering sciences or in the applied natural sciences related to the engineering sciences who have distinguished themselves in the course of their studies and, where relevant, in their career, based on excellent professional achievements, and ideally have also demonstrated outstanding social commitment, are eligible for funding.
 Proficiency in English and German is desirable.